 Lily jabbed her fork into the mashed potato layer of her fish pie.
-The thought of waiting ages wasn't cheering.
+"If they have it next year."

 "Then why don't we have our own contest?"
 Dad said.
 "Halloween at the Burrow.
 Families compete instead of Houses."

-It wasn't the same, but Lily said, "Okay."
+It wasn't the same, but Lily said, "All right."
 She picked bits of grated celery out of the pie and pushed them to the side.

 A tart appeared on her plate: dainty and golden.